christiaanderidder/brink-renovent-hru/README.md

 # Brink Renovent Excellent Home Automation
-This repository contains collection of information and configuration files needed for automating the Brink Renovent Excellent 400 heat recuperation unit (HRU / WTW)
+This repository contains collection of information and configuration files needed for automating the Brink Renovent Excellent 400 heat recuperation unit (HRU / WTW).
 The technniques here will likely work for other Brink devices as well.

 **I am not resposible for any damage you might do to your device, nor will I provide any support besides the information given below**